tikv/pprof-rs/README.md

 ![tree](https://user-images.githubusercontent.com/5244316/68571082-1f50ff80-049d-11ea-8437-211ab0d80480.png)

-With feature `rust-protobuf`, you can also use `rust-protobuf` to generate protobuf.
+With feature `protobuf-codec`, you can also use `rust-protobuf` to generate protobuf.
 See [example about it](https://github.com/tikv/pprof-rs/blob/master/examples/profile_rust_protobuf.rs)

 ## Why not ...